MirageNet/Mirage/doc/docs/guides/sync/sync-hash-set.md

 Create a class that derives from SyncHashSet for your specific type.
 This is necessary because Mirage will add methods to that class with the weaver.
 Then add a SyncHashSet field to your NetworkBehaviour class.
 For example:

 :::caution IMPORTANT
-You need to initialize the SyncHashSet immediately after definition in order for them to work.
+You need to initialize the SyncHashSet immediately after the definition in order for them to work.
 You can mark them as `readonly` to enforce proper usage.
 :::

 ### Basic example